Agricultural Literacy Curriculum Matrix

 - Begin by asking the students if their families cook any special meals for holidays.
 Allow the students to share what they eat for different holidays and why they eat that specific meal.
 Is it a meal that's unique to their family?
 Is it a common meal that most families in the United States eat?

-- Using the Holiday Foods Around the World PowerPoint slides, show the students examples of traditional foods other countries eat during different holidays.
+- Using the Holiday Foods Around the World slideshow, show the students examples of traditional foods other countries eat during different holidays.
 Use the following questions to guide a discussion:

 - Does anyone in class celebrate any of these holidays?
 (If students in class celebrate different holidays because of their culture or religion, allow them to share information about that holiday.
 Help encourage diversity in class and introduce students to other holidays and cultures.)